Anthropology (ANTH)

 Attributes: Social Science

 The investigation of the complex interaction of language and culture, including linguistic perspectives on prehistory, ethnosemantics, and sociocultural correlations of linguistic variation.
-Students may not hold credit for both ANTH 2370 and ANTH 2011.
+May not be held with ANTH 2011.

 PR/CR: A minimum grade of C is required unless otherwise indicated.